Horizon Forbidden West: Critical reception

-Simon Cardy from IGN praised the use of cinematics instead of audio logs to convey important parts of the story.
-He remarked that despite an uneven start, Forbidden West was able to pick up its pace and noted that the story was at its best when it was about the cast's personal dramas and the social and political conflicts surrounding the tribes.
-Several reviewers remarked that newcomers to the franchise may not be fully engaged in the game's narrative due to its constant callbacks to the events depicted in Zero Dawn.
-Dom Peppiatt from VG 247 compared the game's structure to Mass Effect and wrote that "the flirtations with BioWare-style story ideas shows just how much of a future this series has."
-The game's cast performance and its motion capture technology were also praised by Hornshaw for enhancing the game's storytelling.
-The story received some criticism from reviewers.
-Hetfield wrote that the story went "fully off the rails into wild, nonsensical sci-fi" and criticized the ending and its antagonists.
-Ben Rayner from Digital Spy, likewise, felt Forbidden Wests pivot to "hard sci-fi" was a baffling choice that missed the point of the franchise.

 The gameplay received generally positive reviews.
 Wallace described combat as "adrenaline-pumping" and appreciated the sequel's expanded destructibility and more elaborate setpieces.
-While she liked the quality-of-life improvements Forbidden West introduced, she was unimpressed by the progression system for only offering unexciting upgrades.
-Bill Lavoy from Shacknews, however, called gameplay the game's greatest strength, praising its new gameplay additions and the diverse skill tree options.
-Loveridge wrote that taking down large machines was always challenging but rewarding, and she liked the more varied design of its side activities, including Tallnecks and Cauldrons.
+While she liked the quality-of-life improvements introduced, she was unimpressed by the progression system for only offering unexciting upgrades.
+Lavoy, however, called gameplay Forbidden Wests greatest strength, praising its new additions and the skill tree for providing diverse upgrade options.
+Writing for GamesRadar, Sam Loveridge wrote that taking down large machines was always challenging but rewarding, and she enjoyed that side activities had more varied design and objectives.
 Cardy praised the enemy variety and noted that challenging combat prompted players to make full use of Aloy's arsenal and skills.
 Critics generally liked how the game gave players more options in combat and exploration when compared with Zero Dawn, though some remarked that the new additions could be overwhelming and that the game struggled to introduce these mechanics to players.
+Some critics remarked that Aloy often ceaselessly provided hints to players about the solution to environmental puzzles, with Hetfield concluding that it robbed players of all agency to explore and chart their own course.
+Critics had mixed opinions on the game's climbing mechanics, which were found to be inconsistent.